sanji77th/sql-natural-language-query-RAG-app/README.md

 - Google Generative AI (Optional: NLP library for even more advanced language processing)

 ## Installation:
--Clone this repository: git clone [https://github.com/your-username/rag.git](https://github.com/sanji77th/sql-natural-language-query-RAG-app)
+- Clone this repository: git clone [https://github.com/your-username/rag.git](https://github.com/sanji77th/sql-natural-language-query-RAG-app)
--Navigate to the project directory
+- Navigate to the project directory
--Install dependencies: pip install -r requirements.txt
+- Install dependencies: pip install -r requirements.txt

 ## Usage:
--Start the application: python app.py.
+- Start the application: python app.py.
--Access the application in your web browser at [http://localhost:8501 (default Streamlit port)](https://sql-natural-language-query-rag-app.streamlit.app/).
+- Access the application in your web browser at [http://localhost:8501 (default Streamlit port)](https://sql-natural-language-query-rag-app.streamlit.app/).

 ## Further Development:
--Enhance natural language understanding capabilities by incorporating more advanced NLP techniques or leveraging pre-trained models.
+- Enhance natural language understanding capabilities by incorporating more advanced NLP techniques or leveraging pre-trained models.
--Support additional database platforms beyond MySQL.
+- Support additional database platforms beyond MySQL.
--Implement data visualization features for a more interactive analytical experience.
+- Implement data visualization features for a more interactive analytical experience.

 ## Contribution:
 We welcome contributions to improve and expand the capabilities of this RAG application.
 Feel free to submit pull requests for bug fixes, new features, or enhancements.